olinjs/olinjs/lessons/09-clientside-frameworks/INCLASS.md

 - [Why Build React?](http://facebook.github.io/react/blog/2013/06/05/why-react.html)

 ##Homework
-Please create a Wikipedia-like app using one of the frontend frameworks discussed above, prefferably React or Angular.
+Please create a Wikipedia-like app using one of the frontend frameworks discussed above, preferably React or Angular.
 Feel free to draw inspiration from the following projects, as listed below:
 - [A Wikipedia clone for Computer Languages](https://github.com/flymperopoulos/WikiAwesome)
 - [Basketball Wikipedia](https://github.com/RyanEggert/olinjs-lab1)